TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-05-03-combine-power-of-php-code-sniffer-and-php-cs-fixer-in-3-lines.md

 Great job! **You have just combined PHP_CodeSniffer and PHP-CS-Fixer in 3 lines.**

 With a help of [EasyCodingStandard](https://github.com/Symplify/EasyCodingStandard).
-Now, when title promise was fulfilled, I will show how to install it, run it and how nice and clear reports it geneates.
+Now, when title promise is fulfilled, I will show how to install it, run it and how nice and clear reports it generates.

 ## How to add EasyCodingStandard in 3 steps